Tricks & Training

 Although your puppy will grow out of the nipping and biting phase by the time they reach 7 or 8 months old, it doesn’t happen naturally.

-It takes patience and a LOT of Bite Inhibition Training!
+It takes patience and a LOT of bite inhibition training!

 The earlier you start this training, the better.
 It’s one of the very first behaviors that you should focus on when training your new puppy.
 (That and housebreaking.)